 Structures used with groups of statements such as those associated with conditional statements and iterative loops.

-Structures that facilitate flow of control between program units.
+Structures that facilitate the flow of control between program units.

 Arithmetic Expressions

-Rules and conventions for evaluation of arithmetic expressions in programming languages usually follow those in mathematics.
+Rules and conventions for the evaluation of arithmetic expressions in programming languages usually follow those in mathematics.

-Arithmetic expressions are made up of operators, operands, parentheses and function calls.
+Arithmetic expressions are made up of operators, operands, parentheses, and function calls.
 An operator may be unary, binary, or ternary depending on the number of operands.
-Binary operators are mostly infix, appearing between their operands e.g. the bitwise and operation in Python is performed as a & b.
+Binary operators are mostly infix, appearing between their operands, for example, the bitwise ‘and’ operation in Python is performed as a & b.

 Operator evaluation

 The control flow in order of evaluation of the operators partly depends on the established precedence of operators as defined by the programming language.
-For instance, consider the following Python expression 3+4*2.
+For instance, consider the Python expression 3+4*2.
 Here the multiplication operation 4*2 is carried out first since the multiplication operator ‘*’ has a higher precedence than the addition operator ‘+’.

 Rules for associativity in the programming language govern the order of evaluation of operators of the same precedence.
-For e.g., consider the following Python expression 2**3**2.
-Here ‘**’ is the exponentiation operator which associates right to left.
+For example, consider the Python expression 2**3**2.
+Here ‘**’ is the exponentiation operator, which associates right to left.
 Hence the expression evaluates to 512 and not 64.

 Parentheses can be used to alter the implied order of evaluation as determined by the precedence and associativity rules.
 The expression (2**3)**2 will evaluate to 64 in Python since the parentheses override the rules for associativity.